 This post is a brief introduction to the process of debuccalization, a sound change with the power to dispel confusion in various languages of Europe and beyond.
 With the help of some concrete examples taken from three languages, this is a concept that I believe might come in rather handy for language learners.

 As is often the case, its name, which may at first glance seem strange and over-technical, nicely summarises the process.
 It comes from Latin de– ‘from, un-‘ and bucca ‘mouth’ (the origin of French bouche).
 To put this into more familiar English terms, debuccalization is when a a particular sound stops being produced in the mouth and over time has its place of production moved to somewhere else – specifically the glottis in your larynx.

 This is the place where sounds like [h] (as in English hat) and [ʔ] (as in English uh-oh) are made.
 Debuccalization has occurred in countless languages, modern and old, in and outside the Indo-European family.
-This article takes examples from English, Old French and Ancient Greek, but could draw from languages like Sanskrit and Spanish too.
+This article takes examples from English, Old French and Ancient Greek, but examples from Welsh, Sanskrit and Spanish also come readily to mind.

 In English, the glottal stop [ʔ] is a common sound across many varieties of the language and some of its occurrences have come about through debuccalization.
 For example, a well-known feature of Essex English is that where Standard (read: prestigious) British English has [t] between vowels, Essex English has [ʔ] instead – imagine wa’er and bu’er for water and butter.
 This change from [t] to the glottal sound [ʔ] is still ongoing and the feature is common today across the South-East of England and parts of Scotland.